Hana-Asrate/Hana-Asrate/README.md

 Hi there, it's Hana 👋
-I'm currently a Software Engineering student at Bahir Dar Institute of Technology (BiT), passionate about learning new technologies and solving problems through code.
+I'm currently a Software Engineering student at Bahir Dar University, passionate about learning new technologies and solving problems through code.

-I enjoy learning new things, solving challenging problems, and exploring full-stack development.

-I'm always learning and focused on improving my skills as a developer.
+I enjoy learning new things and solving challenging problems I'm always learning and focused on improving my skills as a developer.
 My goal is to become a strong software engineer and build meaningful solutions that create real impact.